projectcalico/calico/docs/getting-started/default-networking/Demonstration.md

 ## Networking containers.

 ### Starting containers
-Let's go ahead and start a few of containers on each host.
+Let's go ahead and start a few containers on each host.

 On calico-01